-- 1. Orifices clean and operating.
+1. Orifices clean and operating.
 Operate at least one orifice per gatewell slot (preferably the south orifice).
 If orifices must be closed to repair any part of the facility, do not close orifices in operating turbine units with ESBSs in place for longer than 10 hours.
 If possible, keep to less than 3 hours.
 During periods of high fish numbers or high debris, this time period may be less.
-Monitor fish conditions in gatewells hourly or more frequently during orifice closure periods. - 2.
-Orifice lights operational and operating on open orifices.
+Reduce turbine unit loading to the lower end of the 1% efficiency range if deemed necessary by the project biologist.
+Monitor fish conditions in gatewells hourly or more frequently during orifice closure periods.

+- 2. Orifice lights operational and operating on open orifices.
 Orifice lights and area lights may be turned off the evening before the channel is dewatered at the end of the season (dewatering occurs on December 16 or later) to encourage fish to exit the channel volitionally.
 Area lights can be turned on briefly for personnel access if necessary. - 3.
 Orifice jets hitting no closer than 3' from back wall, collection channel full. - 4.
 Orifice valves are either fully open or closed. - 5.
 Backflush orifices at least once per day and more frequently if required.
 During periods of high fish and debris passage, April 1 through August 15, orifices should be inspected and backflushed twice daily or more frequently as determined by the project biologist, to keep orifices clean.
-If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% turbine efficiency range to minimize orifice plugging problems.

-- 6. The netting along handrails should be maintained in good condition with no holes or gaps in the netting. - 7.
+If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% turbine efficiency range to minimize orifice plugging problems. - 6.
+The netting along handrails should be maintained in good condition with no holes or gaps in the netting. - 7.
 Plastic covers over orifice chutes in good condition.